 A district with an appropriate fund balance can:

-- accumulate sufficient assets to make designated purchases or cover unforeseen expenditure needs.
+- accumulate sufficient assets to make designated purchases or cover unforeseen expenditure needs; and

 - demonstrate financial stability and therefore preserve or enhance its bond rating, thereby lowering debt issuance costs.